adamskys/socialdashboard-mentor/README.md

 ### What I learned

 Working with Grid, adding minor JS functionalities and switcher with Flexbox.
 It helped me understand Grid more, however there is still much to do.
+Also I added localstorage, to save chosen theme.

 ### Continued development

 I had issues with adding transition on flexbox switcher, so I need to find out how to do that.
 Also I am not sure if transition on body is a good way, to make theme changing smooth.
-What's more there are huge white spaces within my grid, especially in Overview section but I couldn't manage to fix that.

 ### Useful resources

 - [CSS Grid](https://css-tricks.com/snippets/css/complete-guide-grid/) - Great Grid guide.
 - [Border gradient](https://dev.to/rumansaleem/gradient-borders-with-css-3mnk) - Trick to make gradient border with radius.
+- [Flexbox Switcher](https://www.cssscript.com/ios-toggle-switch-flexbox/) - Guide to make Flexbox switcher.

 ## Author